-- If your water has been unused for 6 or more hours, flush the tap for 2-3 minutes before using water for drinking or cooking. - Use only cold water for drinking and cooking - Remove and clean faucet screens (aerators) regularly - Children under 6, pregnant and breast feeding people should filter their drinking water through a NSF/ANSI 53 certified filter - If there is construction on your block, flush your taps at the end of each work day
+- If your water has been unused for 6 or more hours, flush the tap for 3 minutes before using water for drinking or cooking. - Use only cold water for drinking and cooking. - Remove and clean faucet screens (aerators) regularly. - Filter drinking water using a filter certified to NSF/ANSI 53 standards.
+Filtered water is recommended for children under 6 and those who are pregnant or breast feeding. - If there is construction on your block, flush your taps at the end of each work day.